 Patients must be registered with a GP in South Worcestershire

-Non-urgent referrals may be posted or faxed to the Hospice.
+Non-urgent referrals may be emailed to the hospice at the address on the referral form.
 All referrals will be entered onto SystmOne (electronic patient record) within 1 working day.
-A Triage Nurse Specialist will make contact with the patient or family within a maximum of two weeks in order to determine support required.
+A member of the Gateway Team will make contact with the patient or family within a maximum of two weeks in order to determine support required.
 Provision of comprehensive clinical information at point of referral will help to ensure first contact is timely.

-If contact with the patient is required within 48hrs, the referral should be marked as urgent and faxed to the Hospice and the referrer should telephone the Triage Nurse to provide immediate advice – failure to do so may result in delays in contacting the patient.
+If contact with the patient is required within 48hrs, the referral should be marked as urgent and emailed to the hospice and the referrer should telephone the Gateway Team on 01905 763963 to provide immediate advice – failure to do so may result in delays in contacting the patient.

 Referrals should be made as above, stating that out-patient clinic assessment by a CNS or Doctor is required.